Take as many Outdoor Trainings in your Council as you can. Learn the in's and out's and the whys and wherefores of Outdoor Training.

 Find out who offers Outdoor classes and make a list of them.
 Put this list on a blog or website.

-Write a letter to your Board of Directors.
+Write a letter to your Council's Board of Directors and CEO and GSUSA's Board and CEO too.

 Go to your Annual Meeting and talk up Outdoor Program and the Outdoor Journey Project.